mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 - *How will you live together?*
 The wearable mask will be tied around and covering my face.
-It consists of a base made out of plastic bottle covered in a layer of aluminium foil which is transforming.
+It consists of a base made out of plastic bottle covered in a layer of aluminium foil which will be transforming.
 It works as an extension of the face, like a piece of clothing.
 It can adapt its surface depending on the situation.

 - *What does it notice?*